davelovemartin/davelovemartin/README.md

+# @davelovemartin

-# Design Technologist and Indie Hacker.
+Design Technologist and Indie Hacker.

 I create prototypes and accessible design systems for some of the World's leading brands.